AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

    * Run `docker-compose run --rm server create_db` to setup database andd to create tables.
    * Run `docker-compose up -d` to start.

-## Step 4 : Verify the application status
+## Verify the application status

    The application should be up and available for use at port defaulted to 7000 in docker-compose.yml (i.e. http://localhost:7000/)
     and register with any valid credentials.

-## Step 5 : Configuration of Keycloak SAML Setup
+## Configuration of Keycloak SAML Setup

    * Post registration, login to the application with admin credentials.
    * Click the menu icon to the left of the username.